RedisLabs/redislabs-docs/content/cheatsheet.md

 **Code shortcode**

-Code can be displayed like code fences using the code shortcode also.
+Code can be shown like code fences using the code shortcode also.

 Syntax: